 |Kansas City, MO||$71||$120||$186|

 Storage figures for the above cities are from Life Storage.
 These figures reflect the average costs for climate-controlled storage units.

-Type of Unit
+Type of unit

 Indoor storage units offer more protection from the elements.
-Outside units with roll-up doors may be more affordable and convenient because they offer drive-up access, but they’re generally best for hearty items like tools, outdoor gear, and patio furniture.
+Outside units with roll-up doors may be more affordable and convenient because they offer drive-up access, but they’re generally best for sturdier items like tools, outdoor gear, and patio furniture.

 Climate control is another issue that warrants close attention when screening prospective storage providers.
 Climate-controlled units offer protection against extreme temperatures, but because they require more energy to maintain, they also cost more.

-Access and Security Features
+Access and security features

 For most families, however, it’s a necessity.

 Many storage facilities are available 24/7, but others limit access to “office hours.”
 When storing items you use regularly, 24-hour access is a must.